4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 Changdeokgung Palace

-The Palace of Prospering Virtue, known in Korean as Changdeokgung, was the favorite palace of many Joseon rulers.
+The Palace of Prospering Virtue, known in Korea as Changdeokgung, was the favorite palace of many Joseon rulers.
 Moreover, it was the site of the royal court during two out of the three centuries that passed between Gyeongbukgung’s first destruction and its eventual reconstruction in 1868.

-Today circa 30% of the pre-Japanese structure remains; the site has been a UNESCO World Heritage monument since 1997.
+Today, circa 30% of the pre-Japanese structure remains; the site has been a UNESCO World Heritage monument since 1997.

 The Gemuwon, or Forbidden Garden, was destined for the exclusive use of the king.
 Today, many Koreans call it Biwon, or Secret Garden.